cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 own ML/DL solution into CVAT.

 But the world is not perfect and we don't have a silver bullet which can solve all our problems.
-Usually available DL models are trained on public datasets which cannot cover all specific cases.
+Usually, available DL models are trained on public datasets which cannot cover all specific cases.
 Very often you want to detect objects which cannot be recognized by these models.
 Our annotation requirements can be so strict that automatically